jenstem/jenstem/README.md

 - Working with a team to build a React Flashcard App

-- Working solo to create a Python/Django Budget Tracker
+- Working solo to create a AWS app

 - Click to view [my portfolio](https://main--elegant-manatee-16206a.netlify.app/)